prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns a geometry type linestring object from WKT representation.

+.. function:: ST_LineString(array<Point>) -> LineString

+    Returns a LineString formed from an array of points.
+Empty or null points are ignored.
+If there are fewer than two non-empty points in the input array, an empty LineString will be returned.
+The returned geometry may not be simple, e.g. may self-intersect or may contain duplicate vertexes depending on the input.

 .. function:: ST_Point(double, double) -> Point

     Returns a geometry type point object with the given coordinate values.